Back to Blog

 4. Analysis: Turning Conversations into Strategy

 Your call recording library is a dormant goldmine.
-Sales enablement in 2026 uses systematic call transcript analysis to identify:
+AI sales enablement uses systematic call transcript analysis to identify:

 • Which objections are trending this month?